-And it’s the best place to find an authentic job.
+And it’s the best place to find an authentic job offering an appropriate content writer salary.
 Statistics state that more than 61 million people use LinkedIn each week to find their dream job.

 For anyone in a writing career or beginning to look for remote writing jobs, this is where you should start.
-You can either use the job search page or join groups related to writing, where you can find plenty of job postings.
+You can either use the job search page or join content writer employment groups related to writing and writer jobs.

 Just type in the ‘remote writing jobs’ or ‘best remote writing jobs’ on the job search option, and hit search.
 And it’ll show you all possible remote content writer opportunities.